annaesvensson/yellow-help/1-en/how-to-make-a-small-blog.md

 ---
 Title: How to make a small blog
 ---
-Learn how to make your blog.
+Learn how to make a small blog from scratch.

 [toc]